Subtitles and Transcript

 5:15 Then we have timbre.
 It's the way your voice feels.
 Again, the research shows that we prefer voices which are rich, smooth, warm, like hot chocolate.
 Well if that's not you, that's not the end of the world, because you can train.
 Go and get a voice coach.
 And there are amazing things you can do with breathing, with posture, and with exercises to improve the timbre of your voice.

 5:38 Then prosody.
 I love prosody.
 This is the sing-song, the meta-language that we use in order to impart meaning.
 It's root one for meaning in conversation.
 People who speak all on one note are really quite hard to listen to if they don't have any prosody at all.
-That's where the world monotonic comes from, or monotonous, monotone.
-Also we have repetitive prosody now coming in, where every sentence ends as if it were a question when it's actually not a question, it's a statement.
-(Laughter) And if you repeat that one over and over, it's actually restricting your ability to communicate through prosody, which I think is a shame, so let's try and break that habit.
+That's where the word "monotonic" comes from, or monotonous, monotone.
+Also, we have repetitive prosody now coming in, where every sentence ends as if it were a question when it's actually not a question, it's a statement?
+(Laughter) And if you repeat that one, it's actually restricting your ability to communicate through prosody, which I think is a shame, so let's try and break that habit.

-6:19 Pace.
-I can get very, very excited by saying something really, really quickly, or I can slow right down to emphasize, and at the end of that, of course, is our old friend silence.
+6:21 I can get very excited by saying something really quickly, or I can slow right down to emphasize, and at the end of that, of course, is our old friend silence.
 There's nothing wrong with a bit of silence in a talk, is there?
 We don't have to fill it with ums and ahs.
 It can be very powerful.

 6:42 Of course, pitch often goes along with pace to indicate arousal, but you can do it just with pitch.
 Where did you leave my keys?
-Where did you leave my keys?
-So slightly different meaning in those two deliveries.
+(Higher pitch) Where did you leave my keys?
+So, slightly different meaning in those two deliveries.

 6:55 And finally, volume.
-I can get really excited by using volume.
-Sorry about that if I startled anybody.
+(Loud) I can get really excited by using volume.
+Sorry about that, if I startled anybody.
 Or, I can have you really pay attention by getting very quiet.
 Some people broadcast the whole time.
 Try not to do that.
-That's called sodcasting, imposing your sound on people around you carelessly and inconsiderately.
+That's called sodcasting, (Laughter) Imposing your sound on people around you carelessly and inconsiderately.
 Not nice.

 8:53 Fantastic.
 Give yourselves a round of applause.
 Take a seat, thank you.
 (Applause)